 5) In the Real-time protection section, click the toggle button and turn it Off.

 There will be conflicts between the antivirus scans and your game.
 So to avoid this, you’re supposed to try temporarily disabling your antivirus software.
 This method has proved to be working for many players.

 To do this, simply click the links below and follow the instructions to disable the antivirus software you’re running:

-Fix 5: Run the game as administrator
+Fix 5: Run the game as an administrator

-If you’ve been experiencing constant crashes while playing the game, running it as administrator may help.
+If you’ve been experiencing constant crashes while playing the game, running it as an administrator may help.
 You can do this by simply following these steps: